dbt-labs/docs.getdbt.com/website/blog/2023-05-01-evolving-data-engineer-craft.md

 # Data Engineers + dbt 1.5: Evolving the Craft for Scale

-I, Sung, entered the data industry by chance in fall 2014.
+I, Sung, entered the data industry by chance in Fall 2014.
 I was using this thing called audit command language (ACL) to automate debits equal credits for accounting analytics (yes, it’s as tedious as it sounds).
 I remember working my butt off in a hotel room in Des Moines, Iowa where the most interesting thing there was a Panda Express.
 It was late in the AM.
 I’m thinking about 2 am.
 And I took a step back and thought to myself, “Why am I working so hard for something that I just don’t care about with tools that hurt more than help?”
 <!--truncate-->

 I did lots of soul searching and deduced I loved analytics, but not the job and subject matter.
 My next gig was in consulting where I bootstrapped my way into data engineering and had to learn the whole gamut below.